-The 'entrance exam' that is key to a successful pregnancyFebruary 6th, 2014 in Medical research /
+The 'entrance exam' that is key to a successful pregnancyFebruary 6, 2014 in Medicine & Health / Medical research

 Researchers have discovered how an 'entrance exam' set by the womb determines if the implantation of an embryo is successful; potentially a milestone for advances in pregnancy treatments.